Fact checked

 Pros

-• Math and reading programs are both offered
+• Features math and reading programs

 • Offers in-person and online learning